Unease/mctas.com/content/tas-comp/_index.md

 ---
-title: "TAS-Competition"
+title: "TAS Competition"
-icon: ""
 alt: ""
-description: "Information about the Minecraft TAS-Competition"
+description: "Information about the Minecraft TAS Competition"
 weight: 5
 ---
 In this competition, you can put your TASing skills to the test.